janboddez/scrobbble/README.md

 # Scrobbble
 Scrobble listening data to WordPress, directly.

-This plugin implements Last.fm's v1.2 scrobbling API, allowing media players to submit listening data straight to your WordPress site.
+This plugin _partially_ implements Last.fm's API, allowing media players to submit (or "scrobble") listening data straight to your WordPress site.

+Supported clients:
+- mpdscribble (Linux): uses the v1.2 API to submit "scrobbles" as well as "now playing" tracks.
+- foobar2000 (Windows): can be set up to use the v1.2 API to submit "scrobbles" as well as "now playing" tracks.
+- PanoScrobbler (Android): uses the v2.0 API to submit "scrobbles" as well as "now playing" tracks; other methods are currently not implemented.

-It registers a new "Listen" Custom Post Type, and a number of filter (and action) hooks.
+It registers a new "listen" custom post type, a "Now Playing" block, and a number of filter (and action) hooks.

 ## Hooks
 Here's some examples of further customizations.